Adult Learning

 Counting the Omer

-Count the 49-day period between Passover, which commemorates the Exodus, and Shavuot, which commemorates the giving of the Torah.
+Count the 49 days between Passover, which commemorates the Exodus, and Shavuot, the giving of the Torah.

 Class Recordings